 A guided tour of the Sistine Chapel and the Vatican Museums is the best way to skip the line at the ticket counter.
 Prices of tours vary, depending on whether you pick a group or a private tour.
 Even when it comes to group tours, the price actually varies depending on the size of the group and the add-ons.

 Once you buy the tour you have the option of canceling and getting a refund up to 24 hours in advance.

 This tour of the Vatican Museums and Sistine Chapel also goes to St. Peter’s Basilica and it’s a nice, comprehensive tour – and one of the most popular and best reviewed ones.
 There are several departures daily.
 For more information, click here.

 For a selection of guided tours of the Vatican, click here.

-For a private tour of the Vatican Museums and Sistine Chapel, check out this option.
-For a comprehensive visit that also includes St. Peter’s Basilica, click here.
+This private tour of the Vatican Museums and Sistine Chapel is an excellent option: it’s a comprehensive tour that also goes to St. Peter’s Basilica.

 Way n.
 4: Go very early with a guide

 The good old trick of having an early start usually works, but in this case there is a bit of a twist.

 You can get in the Sistine Chapel and Vatican Museums as early as 7:30 am.
 However, in order to have the privilege of getting early access, you have to buy your tickets to the Sistine Chapel through a tour company – in other words you’ll have to join a guided tour.